nevinera/traverse/primary-skills/fists/rank1.md

 - Melee
 - 2pb

-For each critical strike, target loses a physical defense die until your next turn.
+For each hit, target loses a physical defense die until your next turn.

 #### Critical Thinking (x2)